tanghaibao/goatools/tests/data/yangRWC/README.md

 #### Yang's Fig 2a GO DAG in GOATOOLS
 A total of 100 genes are associated with GO terms.

-Note that we swapped node F and G.
+Note that we swapped node F and G compared to Yang Fig 2.
 ![fig2a](yang_fig2a.png)

 #### Fig2a modified: Reduce number of annotations by 10x